jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 - Param - startRow : The row number of where the data starts as Integer
 - Param - numRows : The number of rows contained in the spreadsheet (or number of rows wished to process).
 - Param - pvalColIndex : The index of the column containing the p-value as Integer
-- Param - diffColIndex : The offset from the position of the p-val column to the cell that you wish to format as Integer
+- Param - offset : The offset from the position of the p-val column to the cell that you wish to format as Integer
 - Precondition: The significant figure is based on proportions
 - Postcondition: Cells with significant results are formatted to XX%*
 - Return: None